 • Big moves that identify the main design priorities for the park or facility.
 They offer specific directions that help steer the initial design work towards achieving the vision statement and guiding principles.

 This phase can take three months to a year.
-The design consultant works with the City (and the developer, if applicable) to create detailed drawings and plans based on the preferred design from Phase 2C.
+The design consultant works with the City (and the developer, if applicable) to create detailed drawings and plans based on the preferred design from Community Engagement Phase 3.

 This work may include: